ZaloznikV/Project-2-ZaloznikV/README.md

 ## Instructions

 I used both Python and R for work.
-At first I wanted to do first data reprocessing in Python and then continuing in R but due to loack of tehnicall ability in R  in between I went back to python for preprocessing and to R only for visualizations.
+At first I wanted to do data reprocessing in Python and then continue in R. Due to lack of tehnical ability in R, I went back to python in the meantime to preprocess and to R for visualizations.
 All aditional instructions are in notebooks.

-First preproccesing (adding headers to some csv files) is done in first part of jupyter notebook.
+- First preproccesing (adding headers to some .csv files) was done in the first part of jupyter notebook.

-After that is time to run seperate R script "plot1.R" to create first visualization "events_over_time.png".
+- After that, it's time to run seperate R script "plot1.R", to create the first visualization "events_over_time.png".

-Then it's time to run "project-2.rmd" R markdown.
-Twice in between you must go back to jupyter notebook to run some aditional preprocessing.
+- Afterwards it's time to run "project-2.rmd" R markdown.
+Twice in between you must go back to jupyter notebook to run some additional preprocessing.
 This is in line 225 and 285 of R markdown file.

 Visualizations that were not used in report were deleted or commented.

 Used data is available here: https://drive.google.com/file/d/1xlBq18Ljh9fZ_o_KXaFuMe4fId9waS3G/view and must be extracted into folder.

+Edited data (added headers,...) is in events_signups.rar

 ## Environment setup